kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

 - Deploy the NGINX Ingress Controller.
 - Create a ClusterRoleBinding.
-- Create a HMAC token to be used for GitHub Webhooks.
+- Create a HMAC token used for GitHub webhooks.
-- Create secrets for HMAC and OAuth2 to be used by Prow.
+- Create Secrets for HMAC and OAuth2 used by Prow.
 - Deploy Prow components using the `starter.yaml` file from the `prow/cluster` directory.
 - Add annotations for the Prow Ingress to make it work with the NGINX Ingress Controller.

 ## Verify the Installation

-Verify if Prow installed successfully.
+Verify if the Prow installation was successful.

 1. Check if all Pods are up and running: